 I had a car once which would die on acceleration occasionally.
 Most of the time it would run fine.
 The computer said there was a bad crank sensor.
 I replaced the sensor.
 Same problem.
 Checked the wires from the sensor: good conduction, tests good.
 Replaced computer.
 Same problem.

 I finally fixed it: inside the frame, way under the motor, the wiring harness had rubbed against a sloppy weld on the frame.
-Every once in a while the wire from the crank sensor would ground out.
+(This was a rough weld from the factory: quality control isn't what it used to be!)
+Every once in a while the wiring harness that contained the crank sensor wire would rub against the rough weld and ground out.
 This would happen on acceleration because the engine moves around slightly when you accelerate.
 I smoothed the weld and repaired the wiring harness.
 The fix took about 15 minutes.
 Had the owner come by and said,"Hey, can you tape up this wiring harness where it's rubbing on this sharp weld" it would have been easy.

 That's the way it often is: the fix is easy, the diagnostics very hard sometimes.